 In the second half of 2015, the Ballito UIP was established.
-This aim was to forge municipal partnerships that will optimise public service delivery and co-ordinate with property owners' collective efforts to improve the Ballito precinct as a whole.
+This aim was to forge municipal partnershipsthatwilloptimisepublicservicedelivery and co-ordinate with property owners' collective efforts to improve the Ballito precinct as a whole.
 The UIP provides privately funded supplementary services focusing on cleaning, maintenance, greening, and security and serves as a catalyst for social and environmental responsibility within Ballito.
-The UIP supplements existing municipal service levels to the standards required to ensure that Ballito remains a desirable investment and lifestyle destination - it does however not duplicate municipal services.
-Property owners as paying members, represented by an annually-elected board and non-remunerated director, ensure that privately procured supplementary services are being delivered at the required service standards as specified by a Service Level Agreement.
+The UIP supplements existing municipal service levels to the standards required to ensure that Ballito remains a desirable investment and lifestyle destination-it does however not duplicate municipal services.
+Property owners as paying members, represented by an annually elected board of non-remunerated director, ensure that privately procured supplementary services are being delivered at the required service standards as specified by a Service Level Agreement.
 This delivery is supported through a communication network and fault report/service request system.